-- Podbay.fm: Streaming platform specifically for podcasts (app available for Android, but iOS coming soon)
+- Podbay.fm: Streaming platform specifically for podcasts (app available for iOS and Android)

-- Kids Listen: An online service that features kid-friendly podcasts (app available for iOS, but Android coming soon)
+- Kids Listen: An online service that features kid-friendly podcasts (app available for iOS and Android)

 Once you have your favorite app or website, search its library by topic and start exploring everything from science to sports to movies and more.
 And don't forget to subscribe!
 Subscribing lets the app push new episodes directly to your device as soon as they're available, so you'll always have the latest update at your fingertips.

 Pros and cons of podcasts for kids

 - Boost learning.
 With engaging hosts and compelling stories, podcasts can be great tools to teach kids about science, history, ethics and more.
 Listening to stories helps kids build vocabulary, improve reading skills and even become more empathetic.